 The 14 bays in the chassis allow the installation of compute or management nodes, with networking modules in the rear.
 A single chassis or a group of chassis can be fully customized to the specific needs of the computing environment.
 With support for POWER7® and Intel processor-based nodes, you can choose the architecture you need.
 IT can meet the needs of the business using a single system across multiple architectures and operating environments.

 The system monitors and manages power usage on all major chassis components so you have total control over power consumption.
-The chassis supports N+N or N+1 redundant power supplies, configurable in either a single or three-phase power domain and an entirely passive mid-plane to meet your reliability needs.
+Available power supply options are AC, -48V DC and HVDC.
+AC power options can be configurable in either a single or three-phase power domain.
+The chassis supports N+N or N+1 redundant power supplies and an entirely passive mid-plane to meet your reliability needs.
 The power supplies are 80 PLUS Platinum-certified indicating high energy efficiency.
 The chassis design also optimizes cooling with cooling zones within the chassis.
 The system manages the fan modules based on node configuration within the chassis.
 So, the system can increase the speed of certain fan modules to cool potential hot spots, and use lower speeds for other fan modules where appropriate.

 Easily scalable with simple administration